lineup30min/cse15l-lab-reports/lab-report-4-week-8.md

 ![rf2.png](rf2.png)

 ### 6. Is there a small (<10 lines) code change that will make my program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 I think it would be a more involved change.
-Since there are nested parentheses and brackets, I might write a while loop to keep track of all the brackets until I find the last close bracket, and similar for the parentheses.
+Since there are nested parentheses and brackets, I have to keep track of all the brackets until I find the last close bracket, and similar for the parentheses.
 I might create a stack--whenever I find a open bracket I push into it, and whenever I find a close bracket I pop from stack--printing everything between the first open parenthesis and last close parethesis as a valid link.
-I also need to define `int slash` to find escaped brackets.
+I also need to define `int slash` to find `\[` and `\]` for escaped brackets.

 ---
 ## Snippet 3: